Below, you'll find answers to frequently asked questions about Online Payments in SimplePractice:

 - How do I know which card to select if my client has multiple cards on file?

-- Is there a report I can share with my accountant for tax purposes that includes my card processing fees from the previous year?
+- Is there a report I can share with my accountant that includes my card processing fees from the previous year?

 - What is the maximum amount I can charge?